Vertex Cover Link Monitoring for IoT-Enabled Wireless Sensor Networks

 -

-Binary variable declaration for each node (model.x) indicating whether the variable is chosen for the set.
+a binary variable declaration for each node (model.x), indicating whether the variable is chosen for the set.

 -

-Constraint rule – ensures that all edges are covered.
+a constraint rule ensuring that all edges are covered.

 -